Minimal Regular graphs with every edge in a triangle: Introduction

 \section{Introduction}

-For other basic graph theory definitions, please see \cite{bo:rd}.
-In this paper a triangle in a graph will be defined as a set of three distinct vertices with an edge between each pair of vertices.
-We are interested in graphs such that every edge is in at least one triangle, we refer to this as {\em the triangle property}.
-In particular, we are looking for graphs which have the fewest triangles in them with regards their regularity and number of vertices while still having the triangle property; such graphs we will call {\em optimal}.
-By our definition of a triangle multiple edges are permitted in graphs with the triangle property but loops cannot be in a triangle since they must repeat a vertex.
-Any triangle that contains a multiple edge will lead to multiple triangles using those same three vertices.
+In this paper a triangle in a graph will be defined as a set of three distinct vertices $u$, $v$ and $w$ together with three edges $uv$, $uw$ and $vw$.
+We are interested in graphs with the feature that every edge is in at least one triangle, we refer to this as {\em the triangle property}.
+In particular, we are looking for graphs that have the fewest possible triangles in them with regards their regularity and number of vertices while still having the triangle property.
+If $T$ is a triangle including $v$ then we say that $T$ is {\em incident} with $v$.

-The same fundamental lemma from \cite{ar:PR} which characterises all 4-regular graphs with the triangle property is also still true for any regular graph:

-\begin{lem} \cite{ar:PR} A graph $G$ has the triangle property if and only if, for every vertex $v \in V (G)$, the graph induced by the neighbourhood of $v$ contains no isolated vertices. \end{lem}

-For 2-regular and 3-regular graphs with the triangle property the only graphs are disjoint copies of complete graphs, $y K_3$ and $z K_4$, respectively, for any positive integers $y$ and $z$, so there is nothing more to say about them.
-However, one consequence of lemma \ref{l:triv} is the following lower bound for the number of triangles in an optimal graph with even regularity:
+For 2-regular and 3-regular graphs with the triangle property the only graphs are disjoint copies of complete graphs, $x K_3$ and $z K_4$, respectively, for any positive integers $x$ and $z$.
+Any disconnected graph with the triangle property must have all components with the property, so henceforth we can suppose all graphs under consideration are connected.

-\begin{thm} If $r$ is an even positive integer and $G$ is a graph with $n$ vertices which is $r$-regular and has the triangle property, then there are at least $\frac{nr}{6}$ triangles.
-In the optimal case these triangles are also arranged in a distinctive pattern. \end{thm}
+\begin{thm} Suppose $G$ is an $r$-regular graph with the triangle property.
+Every $v\in V(G)$ is incident with at least $\frac{r}{2}$ triangles. \end{thm}

+\begin{proof} Suppose there are $t$ triangles at a vertex $v$ of degree $r$ in a graph $G$ with the triangle property.
+Each of the $r$ edges at $v$ is in a triangle and a triangle incident with $v$ requires two edges from $v$ to neighbours of $v$; note that some of the edges may also be used in other triangles.
+Thus the $t$ triangles require at most $2t$ edges at $v$, and we can conclude that $r\leq 2t$, or $t\geq \frac{r}{2}$, as required. \end{proof}

+An $r$-regular graph with $n$ vertices, the triangle property and $\lfloor\frac{r+1}{2}\rfloor\times \frac{n}{3}$ triangles will be called {\em triminimal}.
+Note that for some values of $r$ and $n$ a graph with these exact parameters is impossible, either because of divisibility conditions, or if $n$ is too small with respect to $r$ as we will see in Section \ref{s:lgraph}.

+\begin{cor} A $r$-regular triminimal graph with $n$ vertices has the fewest triangles amongst $r$-regular graphs with $n$ vertices and the triangle property. \end{cor}